-Individuals should NOT visit Grandma’s House if they:
+Individuals and Children should NOT come to Grandma’s House if they:

 - • Are showing symptoms of COVID-19.

-- • Have been in contact with someone confirmed or suspected of having COVID-19 in the last 14 days.
+- • Have been in contact with a non-household member confirmed or suspected of having COVID-19 in the last 10 days.

 Grandma’s House procedures:

-- • Face coverings are required for all visitors to Grandma’s House.
+- • Face coverings are required for ALL visitors indoors, regardless of vaccination status.

 - • All parents and teachers follow social distancing procedures.